Phillip Pizzo

 Phillip A. Pizzo (born 1950), known as The Mall Rapist, is an American serial rapist who committed numerous assaults against women and girls in the Greater Boston area between 1983 and 1984.
 In November 1984, Pizzo was convicted of kidnapping and raping seven, and received 11 life imprisonment terms with a chance of parole.
 He later confessed to having raped 20 women.
-Pizzo's crimes caused a moral panic, due to which any possible victims were advised to refrain from visiting malls or shopping centers unaccompanied.
+Pizzo's crimes caused a moral panic, due to which any girl or woman was advised to refrain from visiting malls or shopping centers unaccompanied.

 Biography

 Phillip Pizzo was born in 1950, in the town of Winchester, Massachusetts.
 His father was engaged in entrepreneurial activities, thanks to which the family was well off, but despite this, both Phillip and his mother were often beaten by his father.
 Being weak-willed, Phillip's mother was indifferent about raising her children and acted coldly towards them, rarely acting when they were beaten by their father.
 This attitude greatly affected the young boy's personality, from which he developed an inferiority complex and began to demonstrate signs of sexual deviations.
 In 1966, he became a voyeur and indulged in transvestic fetishism, using his sister's underwear to satisfy his sexual needs.
 In 1968, shortly before graduating high school, Pizzo was arrested on charges of indecent behavior after exposing his genitalia to girls in public, but was only let off with a fine.
 After graduation, he was drafted into the Army, ostensibly to fight in the Vietnam War.
 Thanks to his father's financial support, he dodged the draft and was instead enlisted in the National Guard.
 After serving his time, he enrolled into the Northeastern University, graduating in the mid-1970s with a bachelor's degree in Public Administration and Economics.
 In 1976, he moved to Westford and married a woman who, after six years, left him due to personal dissatisfaction with their relationship.
 Due to the strong emotional attachment he felt towards his partner, the divorce took a heavy toll on Phillip, who, in order to improve his mental health and motivate himself, began to frequent nightclubs and adult movie theatres.
 After multiple unsuccessful attempts to find a new girlfriend, Pizzo began to exhibit misogynistic behavior and developed anger issues, resulting in outbursts against other people.